FG mandates employee compensation scheme for all civil servants

 “That is why we are here — to kick-start that process.
 We are engaging with the Staff Welfare Office under the Head of Service to determine the modalities for the upcoming stakeholder engagement, and we are optimistic about receiving your guidance and support.”

-“I recall that in 2017 when I served as the permanent secretary of the staff welfare office, discussions around the scheme began, although it was not yet operational.
+“I recall that in 2017, when I served as the Permanent Secretary in the Staff Welfare Office, discussions around the Scheme had begun, although it was not yet operational.
 I am delighted that we have now reached this milestone — where we are ready to sensitize civil servants as we commence implementation.
 I especially thank the Managing Director of the NSITF and his team for all the hard work that brought us to this point.

 “Let me also take this opportunity to thank our very worker-friendly President, His Excellency Bola Ahmed Tinubu, for bringing us this far.
 This is another feather in the cap of the administration’s welfare initiatives.
 Just a few weeks ago, the Federal Executive Council approved the Group Life Assurance Scheme, and now we are here discussing the implementation of the Employees’ Compensation Scheme.